emacsway/emacsway/ru/self-learning-for-software-engineer.rst

 - "Release It!
 Design and Deploy Production-Ready Software" 2nd edition by Michael Nygard
 - "`Microservices Patterns: With examples in Java <https://www.manning.com/books/microservice-patterns>`__" 1st edition by Chris Richardson (`more info <https://microservices.io/book>`__)
 - "Monolith to Microservices Evolutionary Patterns to Transform Your Monolith" by Sam Newman
-- "Reactive Messaging Patterns with the Actor Model: Applications and Integration in Scala and Akka" by Vaughn Vernon
-- "Patterns, Principles, and Practices of Domain-Driven Design" by Scott Millett, Nick Tune
-- "Hands-On Domain-Driven Design with .NET Core: Tackling complexity in the heart of software by putting DDD principles into practice" by Alexey Zimarev
 - "The Site Reliability Workbook.
 Practical Ways to Implement SRE." by Betsy Beyer, Niall Richard Murphy, David K. Rensin, Kent Kawahara & Stephen Thorne
 - "Database Reliability Engineering.
 Designing and Operating Resilient Database Systems." by Laine Campbell and Charity Majors
 - "Designing Data-Intensive Applications.
 The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" by Martin Kleppmann